-Chapter 6 is a chapter new to this edition, and introduces a search model of unemployment.
-This is a one-period framework, which fits with the emphasis of Part II on static models, but the model allows for an explicit treatment of the determinants of unemployment by including a search friction.
-The model allows for an interesting treatment of labor market issues, but it is possible to skip this chapter if the instructor and students prefer to focus on other topics.
+Chapter 6 introduces two search models of unemployment: a one-sided search model, and a two-sided search model.
+These models allow for an explicit treatment of the determinants of unemployment by including a search friction.
+This allows for an interesting treatment of labor market issues, but it is possible to skip this chapter, or to put it later in the sequence, if the instructor and students prefer to focus on other topics.

 Chapters 7 and 8 introduce economic growth at an early stage, in line with the modern role of growth theory in macroeconomics.
-However, Chapters 7 and 8 are essentially self-contained, and nothing is lost from leaving growth until later in the sequence-for example, after the business cycle material in Chapters 13 and 14.
-Though the text has an emphasis on microfoundations, Keynesian analysis receives a balanced treatment.
-For example, we study a Keynesian coordination failure model in Chapter 13, and examine a New Keynesian sticky price model in Chapter 14.
+However, Chapters 7 and 8 are essentially self-contained, and nothing is lost from leaving growth until later in the sequence-for example, after the business cycle material in Chapters 13-15.
+Though the text has an emphasis on microfoun-dations, Keynesian analysis receives a balanced treatment.
+For example, we study a Keynesian coordination failure model in Chapter 13, and examine a New Keynesian sticky price model in Chapters 14 and 15.
 Keynesian economics is fully integrated with flexible-wage-and-price approaches to business cycle analysis, and the student does not need to learn a separate modeling framework, as for example the New Keynesian sticky price model is simply a special case of the general modeling framework developed in Chapter 12.
 Those instructors who choose to ignore Keynesian analysis can do so without any difficulty.
 Instructors can choose to emphasize economic growth or business cycle analysis, or they can give their course an international focus.
 As well, it is possible to deemphasize monetary factors.
 As a guide, the text can be adapted as follows:

 Focus on Models with Flexible Wages and Prices.
-Omit Chapter 14 (New Keynesian Economics: Sticky Prices).
+Omit Chapters 14 and 15.

 Focus on Economic Growth.
-Include Chapters 7 and 8, and consider dropping Chapters 12, 13, and 14, depending on time available.
+Include Chapters 7 and 8, and consider dropping Chapters 12, 13, 14, and 15, depending on time available.

 Focus on Business Cycles.
-Drop Chapters 7 and 8, and include Chapters 6, 12, 13, and 14.
+Drop Chapters 7 and 8, and include Chapters 6, 12, 13, 14, and 15.

 International Focus.
-Chapters 15 and 16 can be moved up in the sequence.
-Chapter 15 can follow Chapter 11, and Chapter 16 can follow Chapter 12.
+Chapters 16 and 17 can be moved up in the sequence.
+Chapter 16 can follow Chapter 11, and Chapter 17 can follow Chapter 12.